dandersonw/ai2-blog-post/es-plugin/post.md

 ```

 A problem arises when we have all this information though.
-How do we take n
+How do we take in
 different features and combine them into a final score?
 The essential
 Elasticsearch technique is to write your query as a tree with similar features
 grouped together.
 This allows you to attempt to tune your query by coming up